 Together, we aim to turn the NPD area into a vibrant, inspiring and socially sustainable neighbourhood, one that promotes entrepreneurship, learning, health, culture and creativity.
 Our inclusion of a wide variety of housing types in the design ensures that we meet the housing needs of a whole range of target groups.
 On the ground floor, we deliberately locate a mix of apartments and other facilities, so as to ensure that the wide passageways between and around the buildings brim with life and contribute to everyone’s sense of security.
 Communal spaces for residents to meet and socialise will include courtyard gardens, a green strip along the water and restricted-traffic inner zones.
-In addition, the middle block will feature a monumental central hall for a variety of activities and a restaurant with a splendid waterfront terrace, thus providing yet more areas in which to socialise.
+In addition, the middle block will boast a double-height base devoted to a variety of activities and functions, including a restaurant with a splendid waterfront terrace, thus providing yet more areas in which to socialise.
 Meanwhile, the development’s proximity and connection to the shopping centre will help to strengthen the neighbourhood’s position as an important focal point for the wider area.
 The character of the neighbourhood will be defined not only by its inhabitants and the local entrepreneurs, but also by the tastemakers and trendsetters that it attracts from other parts of the city.
 The result of all of this will be a pleasant environment in which to live and work, as well as a place that encourages you to develop and use your talents.

 Paul de Ruiter Architects’ design is informed by our positive view of the neighbourhood.
 As we see it, the vibrancy of a neighbourhood begins with the diversity of its residents, and this is in evidence here.